sivareddyit/qubership-envgene/docs/analysis/application-manifest-build-cli.md

     # Used to organize relationships between components
     depends-on:
       - component: <component-name>
+    # Optional
-    # Optional.
-See "Artifact mappings for Helm charts" for details
+    # See "Artifact mappings for Helm charts" for details
     helm-values-artifact-mappings:
       - artifact: <component-name>
         valuesPathPrefix: <path-or-dot>